professorkalim/stats22-23/Intro_to_R.md

 R can be used for computation, data manipulation, visualizations and simulations (among other things) but, mostly simply, R can be used like a calculator.

-The following are some common arithmetic operators you can use in R:
+The following are some common arithmetic operators (symbols) you can use in R:
-* add using "+"
+* add using +
-* subtract using "-"
+* subtract using -
-* divide using "/"
+* divide using /
 * multiply using *
 * exponent using ^
 * and many more!